lees19/cs6140final/README.md

 \boldsymbol{A} = \boldsymbol{V} \boldsymbol{\Lambda} \boldsymbol{V} ^ * - \boldsymbol{P} \boldsymbol{Q}^\top = \boldsymbol{V} \left( \boldsymbol{\Lambda} - \boldsymbol{V} ^ * \boldsymbol{P} (\boldsymbol{V} ^ * \boldsymbol{Q}) ^ * \right) \boldsymbol{V} ^ *
 $$

+To summarize: S4 is a deep neural network architecture based on the SSM with the $A$ matrix initialized as a HiPPO matrix.
+However, naively applying the SSM is quite computationally expensive.
+The authors provide a way of reducing the number of calculations done by reducing the calculation of successive powers of $A$ by assuming certain structures of the $A$ matrix.
+This allows us to replace the successive powers of $A$ with inverses of the diagonal obtained from the structure placed on $A$.

+##Setup

+The dataset we will be using is the sequential MNIST data set.
+This is similar to the MNIST handwritten digit dataset, but the goal is to generate the rest of the digit given the first $N$ (in our case 300) pixels called context.
+Each data point is a black and white 28x28 image of a pixel, where the goal is to classify the intensity of the pixel (output dimension 256).
+Each pixel of each image is fed into the model sequentially, rather than the whole image.
+I am going to be using the S4 layer on 50 epochs, a batch size of 128, a hidden dimension of 64 (for the SSM), and a model dimension of 128 (for the linear unit after the SSM).
+I will be running this exmaple on Google Colab using their T4 GPU.